Controlling charge density order in 2H-TaSe$_{2}$ using a van Hove singularity: Discussion

 While both the $\sqrtthree$ and $\twobytwo$ phases lead to nesting of the saddle points with each other, further support for the latter comes from studying a minimal model describing such coupling which we present in Appendix \ref{sec:LT}.
 For the $\twobytwo$ phase, introducing attractive coupling between electrons in the vicinity of the saddle points leads to opening of a gap at a filling corresponding to the position of the Fermi level at the saddle point for the uncorrelated state.
 This agrees with experimental observations -- gap above the saddle point in Fig.~\ref{fig:arpes_maps}(j).
 At the same time, no such gap opens in the $\sqrtthree$ phase.
-We have also confirmed that formation of a $\twobytwo$ phase lowers the total electron energy of the system as compared to the uncorrelated state (see further discussion in the SM \cite{supplement}).
+We have also confirmed that formation of a $\twobytwo$ phase, as described by our effective model, lowers the total electron energy of the system as compared to the uncorrelated state (see further discussion in the SM \cite{supplement}).
 This energetic benefit is due to the new phase opening gaps in the electronic spectrum which remove the van Hove singularities located at the saddle points from the vicinity of the Fermi level.

 In Fig.~\ref{fig:comparison}, we show in the top row the measured ARPES intensities for the sample after the third deposition of potassium, for $k$-space cuts in different directions from $\vect{K}$: from $\vect{K}$ towards $\vect{M}$ (first panel) to $\vect{K}$ towards $\vect{\Gamma}$ (last panel), in constant intervals.
 These cuts provide further information on the evolution of the band gaps observed as discontinuities of the Fermi contour in Fig.~\ref{fig:symmetry}(b).
-We mark with maroon and orange arrows the wave vectors at which the two bands, which we refer to as ``inner'' and ``outer'', respectively, cross the Fermi level, $\epsilon_{\mathrm{F}}=\epsilon_{0}+0.125\,\mathrm{eV}$, indicated in all the panels by the black dashed line.
+We mark with maroon and orange arrows the wave vectors at which the two bands, which correspond to the inner and outer contours, respectively, around $\vect{K}$ in Fig.~\ref{fig:symmetry}(b), cross the Fermi level, $\epsilon_{\mathrm{F}}=\epsilon_{0}+0.125\,\mathrm{eV}$ (the latter is indicated in all the panels by the black dashed line).
 In panel (III), the intensity of the inner band gradually fades away and the band exhibits a gap-like feature at the Fermi level.
 This feature persists in the remaining panels, (IV)-(VI).
 In turn, the outer band becomes flatter as the angle increases, suggestive of the formation of a gap in panels (V) and (VI) (the latter is equivalent to the $\vect{K}\!-\!\vect{\Gamma}$ direction).